-Fungus Discovery Workshop
+Fungus Identification Workshop

-Fungi capture our attention because of their dramatic forms and colourS, yet the fungi of the Otways forest are little known.
+Fungi capture our attention because of their dramatic forms and colours, yet the fungi of the Otways forest are little known.
 Only very scant and mostly anecdotal records exist.
 Fungi are an important part of these ecosystems especially in creating and stabilising soils, nourishing and interconnecting plants, as a food supply for animals, and essentially underpinning their health and resilience.

 How do we differentiate one mushroom from another?
 Come along to this workshop and learn how to find your way around a mushroom.
 Participants will learn the basic features used to identify fungi using the senses including sight, touch and smell.
 We will begin with an overview of the major morphogroups such as agarics, boletes and puffballs and then examine some of the more common fungi of the region and their important diagnostic features.